Skylab: Habitability

 A dry workshop simplified plans for the interior of the station.
 Industrial design firm Raymond Loewy/William Snaith recommended emphasizing habitability and comfort for the astronauts by providing a wardroom for meals and relaxation and a window to view Earth and space, although astronauts were dubious about the designers' focus on details such as color schemes.
 Habitability had not previously been an area of concern when building spacecraft due to their small size and brief mission durations, but the Skylab missions would last for months.
 NASA sent a scientist on Jacques Piccard's Ben Franklin submarine in the Gulf Stream in July and August 1969 to learn how six people would live in an enclosed space for four weeks.

 Astronauts were uninterested in watching movies on a proposed entertainment center or in playing games, but they did want books and individual music choices.
 Food was also important; early Apollo crews complained about its quality, and a NASA volunteer found it intolerable to live on the Apollo food for four days on Earth.
 Its taste and composition were unpleasant, in the form of cubes and squeeze tubes.
 Skylab food significantly improved on its predecessors by prioritizing palatability over scientific needs.

-Each astronaut had a private sleeping area the size of a small walk-in closet, with a curtain, sleeping bag, and locker.
+For sleeping in space, each astronaut had a private area the size of a small walk-in closet, with a curtain, sleeping bag, and locker.
 Designers also added a shower and a toilet for comfort and to obtain precise urine and feces samples for examination on Earth.
 The waste samples were so important that they would have been priorities in any rescue mission.

 Skylab did not have recycling systems such as the conversion of urine to drinking water; it also did not dispose of waste by dumping it into space.
 The S-IVB's 73280 L liquid oxygen tank below the Orbital Work Shop was used to store trash and wastewater, passed through an airlock.